The sum of a finite group of weights of a Hopf algebra: Introduction

 \subsection{One of the setups, and some references}

 Instead of attempting a summary of the results, which are several and computational, we make some remarks.
-Let $\Pi$ be a finite group of weights of a Hopf algebra $H$ over a commutative unital integral domain $R$.
-One has the notion of {\it grouplike} elements (i.e. $\dd(g) = g \otimes g$) and {\it skew-primitive} elements in $H$.
+Given an $R$-algebra $A$, let $\Gamma_A$ denote the set of weights of $A$.
+(If $H$ is a Hopf algebra, then $\Gamma_H$ is a group.)
+Let $\Pi \subset \Gamma_H$ be a finite group of weights of a Hopf algebra $H$ over a commutative unital integral domain $R$.
+One has the notion of {\it grouplike} elements (i.e., $\dd(g) = g \otimes g$) and {\it skew-primitive} elements in $H$.

-We define $\sg := \sum_{\g \in \Pi} \g : H \to R$, and compute $\sg$ at all grouplike and skew-primitive elements in $H$.
-In a wide variety of examples - including that in \cite{AS} - the computations reduce to grouplike elements.
+The first step is to compute $\sg$ at all grouplike and skew-primitive elements in $H$, where $\sg := \sum_{\g \in \Pi} \g : H \to R$.
+In a wide variety of examples - including finite-dimensional pointed Hopf algebras \cite{AS} - the computations reduce to grouplike elements.
 In other words, there are several families of algebras, where knowing $\sg$ at grouplike elements effectively tells us $\sg$ at {\it all} elements.

-We then attempt to evaluate $\sg$ at products of skew-primitive elements.
+The next objective is to evaluate $\sg$ at products of skew-primitive elements.
 Once again, in the spirit of the previous paragraph, there are numerous examples of Hopf algebras generated by grouplike and skew-primitive elements in the literature.
-The first two examples below are from folklore, and references can be found in \cite{Mon}. \begin{enumerate} \item By the Cartier-Kostant-Milnor-Moore Theorem (e.g. cf. \cite[Theorem 5.6.5]{Mon}), every cocommutative connected Hopf algebra $H$ over a field of characteristic zero, is of the form $\mfug$, where $\mfg$ is the set of primitive elements in $H$.
+The first two examples below are from folklore, and references can be found in \cite{Mon}. \begin{enumerate} \item By the Cartier-Kostant-Milnor-Moore Theorem (e.g., see \cite[Theorem 5.6.5]{Mon}), every cocommutative connected Hopf algebra $H$ over a field of characteristic zero, is of the form $U(\mfg)$, where $\mfg$ is the set of primitive elements in $H$.
 Similarly, every complex cocommutative Hopf algebra is generated by primitive and grouplike elements.

-\item If our Hopf algebra is pointed (and over a field), then by the Taft-Wilson Theorem \cite[Theorem 5.4.1.1]{Mon}, we have evaluated $\sg$ on any element of $C_1$, the first term in the coradical filtration (which is spanned by grouplike and skew-primitive elements).
+\item If the Hopf algebra is pointed (and over a field), then by the Taft-Wilson Theorem \cite[Theorem 5.4.1.1]{Mon}, our results can evaluate $\sg$ on any element of $C_1$, the first term in the coradical filtration (which is spanned by grouplike and skew-primitive elements).

 \item The final example is from a recent paper \cite{AS}.
-The Classification Theorem 0.1 says, in particular, that if $H$ is a finite-dimensional pointed Hopf algebra over an algebraically closed field of characteristic zero, and the grouplike elements form an abelian group of order coprime to 210, then $H$ is generated by grouplike and skew-primitive elements. \end{enumerate}
+The Classification Theorem 0.1 says, in particular, that if $H$ is a finite-dimensional pointed Hopf algebra over an algebraically closed field of characteristic zero, and the grouplike elements form an abelian group of order coprime to 210, then $H$ is generated by grouplike and skew-primitive elements, and is a variation of a small quantum group of Lusztig. \end{enumerate}